chromealex/ecs/README.md

 ```

 #### Sending UI events to world
 It's the same as the method above.
-Just
 ```csharp
 public class YourUIBehaviour : MonoBehaviour {